|

 defended, so

-they fired bazookas into some of the emergency exits.
+they reportedly fired bazookas into some of the emergency exits.
 These photos show damage to

-an interior machinegun position from a bazooka fired into the Berghof system emergency
+an interior machinegun position that may have been from a bazooka fired into the Berghof system emergency

 exit corridor near the Hotel zum Türken, marked on the map above.
 The photo